dhavalparmar1108/dhavalparmar1108/README.md

 # Welcome to My GitHub Profile!

-Hi!
-I'm Dhaval Parmar, a passionate software developer with experience in Mobile Application Development.
-I am also AI/Ml enthusiast.
-Currently I am pursuing my MTech from IIT Guwahati in Robotics and Artificial Intelligence.
+I hold a Bachelor's degree in Information and Technology and have experience as a Software Engineer, where I specialized in developing cross-platform mobile applications using Flutter.
+My work primarily focused on IoT projects, involving seamless communication between mobile apps and devices such as EV chargers and batteries.
+Currently, I am pursuing my M.Tech in Robotics and AI at IIT Guwahati, where I am expanding my expertise into cutting-edge technologies and advanced robotics systems.

 Here are some of the projects I've worked on:

 ## My Projects

+### Ion
 ### 1. LSTM Unlearning
 In this project we have tried to apply machine unlearning on pre-trained LSTM model.